cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Naive Bayes configuraton of test dataset evaluation](./pics//naive-bayes-test-dataset-evaluation-configuration.png)

-Once it is configured, verify that the test options are set correctly and start the test.
+Once it is configured, verify that the test options are set correctly (and that `IDFTransform` and `TFTransform` are reset to `False`), then start the test.

 ![Naive Bayes test dataset evaluation](./pics//naive-bayes-test-dataset-evaluation-start.png)